-193 4.0 Definitions
+190 4.0 Definitions

-- Medical Device The term is as defined in AHWP/WG2-WG1/F001:2016 "Definition of the Terms 'Medical Device' and 'In Vitro Diagnostic (IVD) Medical Device' - IVD Medical Device - The term is as defined in AHWP/WG2-WG1/F001:2016 "Definition of the Terms 'Medical Device' and 'In Vitro Diagnostic (IVD) Medical Device'" - Software as a Medical Device- The term is as defined in AHWP/WG3/F001:2015 Guidance Document on Medical Device Software Qualification and Classification - AI/ML- The term is as defined in IMDRF/AIMD WG/N67 Machine Learning-enabled Medical Devices- Key Terms and Definitions as Machine Learning-enabled Medical Device (MLMD) A medical device that uses machine learning, in part or in whole, to achieve its intended medical purpose - Manufacturer- For the purpose of this document, the term "manufacturer" must be understood to include the manufacturer, its authorized representative or any other person who is responsible for placing the device on the market. - Intended use/intended purpose The term is as defined in GHTF/SG1/N045:2008 / GHTF/SG1/N68:2012 / GHTF/SG1/N70:2011 / GHTF/SG1/N77:2012 / GHTF/SG5/N6:2012 - Non-significant change1 A change that will not affect safety and/or performance/effectiveness of the medical device.
+- Medical Device The term is as defined in AHWP/WG2-WG1/F001:2016 "Definition of the Terms 'Medical Device' and 'In Vitro Diagnostic (IVD) Medical Device'. - 193 IVD Medical Device - The term is as defined in AHWP/WG2-WG1/F001:2016 "Definition of the 194 Terms 'Medical Device' and 'In Vitro Diagnostic (IVD) Medical Device'. - Software in a Medical Device (SiMD) The term is as defined in AHWP/WG3/F001:2015 Guidance Document on Qualification of Medical Device Software. - 197 Software as a Medical Device (SaMD) The term is as defined in AHWP/WG3/F001:2015 198 Guidance Document on Qualification of Medical Device Software. - AI/ML The term is as defined in IMDRF/AIMD WG/N67 Machine Learning-enabled Medical Devices- Key Terms and Definitions as Machine Learning-enabled Medical Device (MLMD) A medical device that uses machine learning, in part or in whole, to achieve its intended medical - 202 purpose. - Manufacturer For the purpose of this document, the term "manufacturer" must be understood to include the manufacturer, its authorized representative or any other person who is responsible for placing the device on the market. - 206 Intended use/intended purpose The term is as defined in IMDRF/IVD WG/N64FINAL:2021. - 207 Non-significant change1 A non-significant change is any change that has little or no potential to 208 affect the safety and/or performance/effectiveness of the medical device. - Quality Control (QC) It is part of quality management focused on fulfilling quality requirements.
+(ISO 9000) - 211 Quality Management System (QMS) For the purpose of this guidance document, the term means - the claimed compliance with ISO 13485 or its equivalent of the part the management system with - regard to quality.